stephenflittlefield/project1/README.md

 Acknowledgments

-I would like to thank J. Snellen for all his help and guidance.
+I would like to thank J. Snellen for the description for the links to Oracle and Netbeans.